Staff Member since 2019

-Q: What excites you about the Lightbearers vision?
+Q: What excites you most about the Lightbearers vision?

 A: Everything!
 Discipleship, in depth teaching on scripture and theology, strengthening the local church, living in community, and supporting international church growth.
 The fact that all of this is happening through college students is even more amazing.
-Christians in college are an amazing and often overlooked gift in the church, and I can’t believe it’s my job to spend with them studying the Bible and navigating life together.
+Christians in college are an often overlooked gift in the church, and I can’t believe it’s my job to spend with them studying the Bible and navigating life together.